-Based on this quote, it looks like the expression meant ‘to be bankrupt’ at that time.
-This differs from the way it’s used today, which is ‘being in a dilemma.’
+Based on this quote, the expression seems to have specifically meant ‘being bankrupt’ at that time.
+That is different than its meaning today, which is ‘being in a dilemma.’

 “After that we were between a rock and a hard place.
 There was a lot of unpleasantness with Mr. Romanes, but by and by we see’d we couldn’t do nothing by fighting each other, so we shared out the grub, and took what we each thought was the best road off . . . mantelpiece.”

 - He is stuck between a rock and a hard place because he can’t decide if he should eat the leftover spaghetti in the fridge, or the pizza he ordered last night.

 - Mike is between a rock and a hard place as he wants to rake his yard that is full of leaves, but the only rake he has is sitting in the corner of the shed and it’s covered with webs and spiders.

 - Some unexpected guests are showing up any minute and my place is in disarray!
 You could say I’m in a jam.

 - I left food on the floor last night and now I’m in a pickle because there are ants all over it!